PhysicalBit7/notes/docs/OOP/35_Graphs.md

 ##  Definition and Terminology

-+ A graph] is a data structure containing nodes and connections between them (much like a tree), but with no requirement for hierarchical ordering.
++ A graph is a data structure containing nodes and connections between them (much like a tree), but with no requirement for hierarchical ordering.
-   + We often call the nodes vertices], and the connections between them edges].
+   + We often call the nodes vertices, and the connections between them edges.
    + A simple graph, then is the non-empty set of vertices and edges __G=(V,E)__.